Pioneer876-hack/IP-Validator/README.md

 ﻿Information:

-This tool is only used to validate IP address in its current state.
-There will be more updates going forward to push the limits of what this tool is able to accomplish.

-What it does currently:
+This tool is currently designed to validate IP addresses.

+Current Features:

-- Check if given IP address is a valid IPv4 or Ipv6
+- Validate whether a given IP address is a valid IPv4 or IPv6.
-- Allow the user to check multiple IP addresses or end session
+- Allow users to check multiple IP addresses or end the session.
+- Accept a network prefix from the user.
+- Return the netmask (requires both the network prefix and IP address).

-How to use this tool:
+How to Use This Tool:

-- Go to your favorite terminal or code editor
+1. Open your favorite terminal or code editor.
+2. In the terminal, type `pip install ipaddress`.
-- Run code to start using the tool and that's it!
+3. Run the code to start using the tool, and you're all set!